Eka Pada Uttana Padasana: Enhancing Balance and Stability Through Yoga

 Take Away

 Eka Pada Uttana Padasana or One-Leg Raised Pose is a great asana to de-stress your lower body.
 This asana is done by lying on the back and raising one leg at a time.
-It strengthens legs, hip flexors and thighs and is good for the digestive system.
+It strengthens the legs, hip flexors and thighs and is good for the digestive system.
 Engages core muscles and strengthens them.
 This yoga asana will improve focus and concentration and will give you complete relaxation and calming effect on body and mind.
 Beginners should practice under a yoga instructor and those with health concerns should consult a doctor.

 Meera Watts